Grade 12

 Senior Math

 This course is for students who want to strengthen their skills and broaden their knowledge of mathematics without taking another AP course.
-It will include a thorough review of algebra and geometry along with deductive reasoning for SAT preparation, a mechanics unit which students will expand on by conducting an original research project, and a final unit on financial literacy, helping students learn to create a budget, a financial plan, and a savings plan.
+This course is not intended for students who have taken AP Calculus AB.
+It will include deductive reasoning for SAT preparation, the opportunity to further their knowledge of Algebra and mechanics units which students will expand on by conducting an original research project.

 AP Statistics